Building a continuous benchmarking ecosystem in bioinformatics: Collaboration, gatekeeping and benchmarking infrastructure go hand in hand

 \section{Collaboration, gatekeeping and benchmarking infrastructure go hand in hand}

 In designing a benchmarking system, it may be helpful to specify whether the benchmark is intended to be run `centralized' or `decentralized'.
 These terms can take different meanings depending on the context, but here the benchmark infrastructure location is intended.
-In most systems, the code to execute will be tracked in a reference \texttt{git} repository (e.g., on GitHub, GitLab).
-The workflow execution and the storage of derived datasets, and various stages of results are typically located either in local deployments (e.g., OEB-VRE for \texttt{OpenEBench}), commercial clouds (e.g., AWS for \texttt{OpenProblems}), commercial continuous integration and continuous delivery platforms (e.g., GitHub actions for \texttt{ncbench}) or could be flexible, e.g., on arbitrary infrastructure (i.e., could be a laptop, server or cloud).
+In most systems, code will be tracked in a \texttt{git} repository (e.g., on GitHub, GitLab).
+The workflow execution and the storage of derived files are typically located either in local deployments (e.g., \texttt{OEB-VRE} for \texttt{OpenEBench}), commercial clouds (e.g., AWS for \texttt{OpenProblems}), commercial continuous integration and continuous delivery (e.g., GitHub actions for \texttt{ncbench}) or on arbitrary infrastructure (i.e., laptop, server or cloud; e.g., omnibenchmark \cite{omnibenchmark}).

 Traditionally, benchmarks (whether BOP or MDP) are conducted in a decentralized fashion and typically by a small number of researchers (e.g., for MDP, the new method developer).
-It is worth mentioning some disadvantages of the decentralized approach.
+This brings some disadvantages.
 For example, decentralization can be hugely inefficient; researchers studying the same task would collect reference datasets and code snippets to run methods, and implement a bespoke strategy (e.g., shell scripts) to orchestrate the methods run on datasets.
 Working together would mean sharing not only datasets and code snippets, but also execution environments (software but perhaps also hardware), alignment on parameters to evaluate and eventually sharing, consolidating, and interpreting results.
-However, because there are no standards of how benchmarks are implemented \cite{Sonrel2023-te}, another large disadvantage of decentralized benchmarks is that, while these components may eventually be openly shared as a product of a research study, the contents of a benchmark are non-interoperable, even across benchmarks of the same task.
-Furthermore, decentralized benchmarks have been criticized on the basis of `inflating model performance' due to decisions made in preprocessing or parameter tuning \cite{Luecken2024-fk}; such issues could be mitigated by gathering the `wisdom of crowds' that is implicit in running centralized benchmarks.
+However, because there are not many standards of how benchmarks are implemented \cite{Sonrel2023-te}, another disadvantage of decentralized benchmarks is that, while these components may eventually be openly shared as a product of a research study, the contents of a benchmark are non-interoperable, even across benchmarks of the same task.
+Furthermore, decentralized benchmarks have been criticized on the basis of `inflating model performance' due to decisions made in preprocessing or parameter tuning \cite{luecken2025open}; such issues could be mitigated by gathering the `wisdom of crowds' that is implicit in running centralized benchmarks.